dustinpfister/blog_posts/_posts/nodejs-ejs-javascript-templates.md

 layout: post
 categories: node.js
 id: 110
-updated: 2018-01-07 21:55:14
+updated: 2019-09-18 16:59:30
-version: 1.6
+version: 1.7
 ---

-I just recently wrote a post on the node.js powered html template engine called pug, and mentioned that I have some experience working with ejs, which so far I seem to like the best when it come to doing this sort of thing in a node.js environment.
-However so far I have not wrote a post on ejs, so why not get one together right?
+I just recently [wrote a post](/2017/12/05/nodejs-pug-getting-started/) on the node.js powered html template engine called pug.
+That is a decent template engine and language, but for the most part I find myself using ejs over pug.
+In many respects I seem to like ejs more so then pug, it just seems more natural with respect to what I am used to writing plain old static html by itself.
+So in the post I will be writing about the use of the ejs npm package that can be used to make templates with embedded javaScript as a template language.

 <!-- more -->